com-lihaoyi/mill/readme.md

 ### Command line

-There is a number of ways to run targets via command line:
+There is a number of ways to run targets and commands via command line:

 * Run single target:
 ```bash